14 Amazing Sauna Tips and Tricks for Beginners

 Don’t bring any electronics in the sauna

-Don’t bring any electronics in the sauna.
-The heat and humidity can cause them to overheat or malfunction.
-For example, Apple warns that using an iPhone in a sauna or steam room can lead to liquid or heat damage.
-It’s best to leave your devices outside the sauna to avoid potential harm.
+• Using phones in saunas can cause damage according to Apple: Apple warns that using an iPhone in a sauna or steam room may cause liquid or heat damage to the device.

 Avoid Smoking

-Nicotine, found in cigarettes, can lead to dehydration, with each cigarette typically containing between 1 to 2 milligrams of nicotine.
 To avoid dehydration, it’s recommended to refrain from smoking before entering the sauna.
 The most effective way to stay hydrated during sauna sessions is by drinking plenty of water.

 Shower before or after the sauna